dustyroom-studio/quibli-doc/_docs/light-beam-shader.md

 ![Quibli Light Beam Shader Interface](/quibli-doc/assets/images/manual_images/quibli_light_beam_shader_interface.png)
 *Quibli Light Beam Shader Interface*

+**TIP.** One of the pro-looking use cases of _Light Beam can be highlighting some kind of a power-up item located in the scene in some distance from you, reminding you to pick it up.
+As you approach it, the effect has an option to decrease its intensity.
+{: .notice--info}

 ## Beginning to Work with Light Beam Shader

 * Create a material